Mass Effect (video game): Sales

+Accolades

-AccoladesMass Effect received several year-end awards, including Best RPG at the 2007 Spike Video Game Awards, Roleplaying Game of the Year at the 11th Annual Interactive Achievement Awards, and Best RPG at the IGN Best of 2007 Awards.
+Mass Effect received several year-end awards, including Best RPG at the 2007 Spike Video Game Awards, Role-Playing Game of the Year at the 11th Annual Interactive Achievement Awards, and Best RPG at the IGN Best of 2007 Awards.
 In addition, The New York Times selected Mass Effect as its Game of the Year.
 In 2008, IGN editors ranked the game number 1 on their list of Top 25 Xbox 360 games.